huenique/sms-gateway-android/README.md

 A simple, self-hosted API Gateway that allows outside clients or services to send SMS messages using REST API endpoints.

-The gateway solely relies on the device's SIM card and [Termux-sms-send](https://wiki.termux.com/wiki/Termux-sms-send) and does not depend on other third-party services.
+For SMS messaging, the gateway solely relies on the device's SIM card and [Termux-sms-send](https://wiki.termux.com/wiki/Termux-sms-send) and does not depend on other third-party services.

 > For more information, see the [usage section](#usage).